 Step #1: Create a MySQL Database

-Since WordPress uses relational database to manage website, we need to create database first.
-To get started, you need to log into your MySQL
+Since WordPress uses a relational database to manage a website, we need to create a database first.
+To get started, you need to log in to your MySQL

 using root